The best time to hike Table Mountain in Cape Town

-Early mornings are generally the best time to go, but when I say early, I mean early.
-Leaving as late as 8 am or 9 am may already be too late.
-Below are various guidelines to assist you in choosing the best time to hike Table Mountain:
+In general, morning time is the best time to hike.
+Early morning.
+Leaving as late as 8 or 9 am may already be too late.
+Below are some guidelines to assist you in choosing when to hike up Table Mountain.

-Firstly lets look at the temperature, Cape Town has a Mediterranean style climate, with warm summers and mild, moderately wet winters.
-There will be many days where you can set off a bit later and still be ok with the temperature, but in the hotter summer months; November, December, January, February and March you will need to leave early to beat the South African summer heat.
-Temperature quickly heats up to over 20°C in the mornings over these summer months and later in the day seeing temperatures over 30°C is not uncommon.
+First, a look at the climate for Table Mountain weather advice.
+Cape Town has a Mediterranean-like climate, with warm summers and mild, moderately wet winters.
+There are many days where you can start hiking Table Mountain a bit later and still be okay temperature-wise.
+However, in South Africa’s hotter summer months – November, December, January, February and March – you will need to leave early to beat the heat.
+Temperatures can quickly reach over 20°C (68°F) in the mornings and more than 30°C (86°F) later in the day.

-Direct sunlight will play a vital role in timing your hike up Table Mountain.
-Direct sunlight and extreme heat cause exhaustion, dehydration and sunburn, so be prepared and plan carefully.
+Sunshine is a key factor in timing a hike up Table Mountain.
+Direct sunlight and extreme heat can lead to exhaustion, dehydration and sunburn, all of which can be harmful.
 The sun rises over the eastern slopes and moves around to shine down on the northern and western slopes throughout the day.
-This does give hikers opportunity to hike the shaded eastern slopes later in the afternoons, but remember the air temperature is still high, so the mornings will still be the preferred time to start a Table Mountain hike on these slopes.
+This gives Table Mountain hikers the opportunity to comfortably hike the shady eastern slopes in the afternoons.
+Problem is, the air temperature is still high, so mornings remain the best time to hike Table Mountain on these slopes.

 As a first-time hiker, you don’t want to get stuck in the dark at any point during a Table Mountain hike.
 Hiking with limited vision is dangerous, even for experienced hikers who know the routes on the mountain well.
 Therefore, hikes in the afternoon should be planned carefully.
 Work a good amount of extra time into your hiking plan, as things can sometimes go wrong.
 If you are considering a sunset hike on Table Mountain, then be sure to get a competent veteran hiker or hiking tour company to help with the planning and preparation.